 How do you defend your organization against cyberattacks?

-Organizations can enhance their cybersecurity hygiene by actively building a strong security-minded culture.
-Ensuring that employees understand the importance of IT security and the role that they play can help to reduces human vulnerabilities, making it much harder for cyberattacks to succeed.
+Organizations can enhance their cybersecurity hygiene by implementing policies like secure password practices.
+Ensuring that employees understand the impact of their daily actions can help to reduces human vulnerabilities, making it much harder for cyberattacks to succeed.

 Cultivate and empower your cybersecurity experts

 Enhance the skills and knowledge of software development and DevOps teams, so that they’re prepared and know how to prevent different types of cyberattacks.
-Adopt best practices in application security and work with the team to develop a clear course of action in the event of a cyberattack.
+And work with the team to develop a clear course of action in the event of a cyberattack.

 Secure your endpoint environment

 Many cyberattack victims agree that their data breach could have been prevented with an available patch.
-An endpoint management solution like SmartDeploy allows you to efficiently manage and patch software installed on user endpoints, keeping them up to date and secure.
-Also, back up all important data and invest in antimalware programs and antivirus software to stay ahead of potential cyber threats.
+Adopt best practices when deploying software updates to keep user devices up to date and secure.
+And back up all important data and invest in antimalware programs and antivirus software to stay ahead of potential threats.